pcouy/pcouy.github.io/_posts/2024-08-30-proxying-a-map-tile-server-for-increased-privacy.md

 clients with map fragments (tiles) for the requested coordinates and zoom level.
-Unfortunately, it is not easy to host such a tile server : the [easiest solution I could find](https://protomaps.com/) still require more than 100GB of disk space to serve a full world map.
+Unfortunately, it is not easy to host such a tile server : the [easiest solution I could find](https://protomaps.com/) still requires more than 100GB of disk space to serve a full world map.
 On the other hand, using a third party for this makes clients send a bunch of requests to them.
-This requests will give the third-party details about any location viewed on the map.
-It will also generally include other informations, such as the URL you're viewing the map from and the client's IP address.
+These requests will give the third-party details about any location viewed on the map.
+It will also generally include other informations, such as the URL you're viewing the map from and clients IP addresses.

 This article will show how to build a caching reverse proxy in order to mitigate these privacy concerns while avoiding the need to host more than 100GB of map data.